kr8gz/malb8dge.py/README.md

 Values may be preceded by one or more *before operators* and/or followed by one or more of each of the following:

+* after operators
-* a function call
+* function calls
 * list indexing
 * "brace syntax"
 * "replace syntax"

-More on each of them later.
+They will be explained in more detail later.

 Examples:
 ```